What were you doing before you came to Ingenuity as Database Manager?

 After uni I went straight into work at a software development company which is where I met my partner, we soon got itchy feet and decided to make a lifestyle change by taking on a pub tenancy.
 After three very exciting, fun but exhausting years burning the candle at both ends we decided to land back in the “real” world.
-This is when I moved into database management, initially for a recruitment company in Oxfordshire before moving to the bright lights of London and joining the Ingenuity team.
+This is when I moved into database management, initially for a recruitment company in Oxfordshire before moving to the bright lights of London and joining the Ingenuity team as Database Manager.

 Who would your 3 ideal dinner party guests be and why?